Videos and audio recordings of Ayman al-Zawahiri: July 28, 2011

-Al-Zawahiri is claiming solidarity with Syria's pro-democracy movement, while urging protesters there to direct their anti-government uprising also against the United States and Israel.
-In a video message posted on Islamist websites Wednesday, Ayman al-Zawahiri directly addressed the Syrian demonstrators who have risen up against President Bashar al-Assad's rule despite a bloody government crackdown.
-The Egyptian-born Zawahiri accused Mr. Assad of being a corrupt tyrant and “America's partner in the war on Islam.”
-He claimed that Washington wants to replace Mr. Assad with “a new ruler who follows America protects Israel's interests.”
+Al-Zawahiri is claiming solidarity with Syria's pro-democracy movement, while urging protesters there to direct their anti-government uprising also against the U.S. and Israel.
+In a video message posted on Islamist websites, al-Zawahiri directly addressed the Syrian demonstrators who have risen up against President Bashar al-Assad's rule despite a bloody government crackdown.
+Al-Zawahiri accused Assad of being a corrupt tyrant and “America's partner in the war on Islam.”
+He claimed that Washington wants to replace Assad with “a new ruler who follows America protects Israel's interests.”

 August 14, 2011

-On August 14, al-Zawahiri urged Muslims to target the United States and avenge the killing of his predecessor Osama bin Laden, the SITE Intelligence Group reported Monday.
-SITE, quoting a video posted on jihadist online forums, said the new head of Al-Qaeda asking Muslims to "pursue" the United States over the killing of Bin Laden.
+On August 14, al-Zawahiri urged Muslims to target the United States and avenge the killing of bin Laden, the SITE Intelligence Group reported Monday.
+SITE, quoting a video posted on jihadist online forums, said al-Zawahiri asked Muslims to "pursue" the United States over the killing of Bin Laden.
 It was a 12-minute video addressed.
 "The Muslim movement in general and the jihadi movement in particular should wage the battle of intellectual argument just as much as the battle of weapons," he said.

 September 13, 2011

-Zawahiri released a video called "The Dawn of Imminent Victory," which was posted on jihadist websites.
+Al-Zawahiri released a video called "The Dawn of Imminent Victory," which was posted on jihadist websites.
 It also includes footage of Osama bin Laden, warning Americans against "falling as slaves" to corporations.
 SITE stated that the footage of Bin Laden appeared to be the same material found in the U.S. raid on his Abbottabad hideout in May, which Washington released without its soundtrack.
-It said that the 62-minute video featured Zawahiri applauding the Arab Spring revolutions.
+It said that the 62-minute video featured al-Zawahiri applauding the Arab Spring revolutions.
 "Zawahiri... declared that, contrary to what is reported in the media, al-Qaeda supports the revolutions and hopes it will establish true Islam and Sharia-based governance," AFP quoted SITE as saying.
 "The popular revolutions, he stated, are a form of defeat for the United States, just as the 9/11 attacks and its alleged lack of success in Afghanistan and Iraq were also defeats."